CDISC Data Standards Explained: CDASH, SDTM, SEND, and ADaM

-What Is CDISC and What Are CDISC Data Standards
+What is CDISC and What Are CDISC Standards

 The Clinical Data Interchange Standards Consortium (CDISC) is a global not-for-profit organization that develops universal standards for data collected during clinical research.
-Before CDISC began in 1997, the lack of standardization of data made submission to regulatory agencies and sharing information globally needlessly difficult and rife with delays from submission to approval.
-These complications impeded therapies from making it to market to serve the patient populations that needed them.
-Seeing the need for standardization, Rebecca Kush, PhD., founded CDISC to increase the accessibility, interoperability, and reusability of data from clinical research.
-With volunteers’ collective knowledge and experience within the pharmaceutical industry, CDISC creates and communicates standards that support the acquisition, exchange, submission, and archive of data for medical and biopharmaceutical product development.
+Before CDISC was founded in 1997, the lack of standardization in clinical trial data made submissions to regulatory agencies and global data sharing needlessly difficult and prone to delays from submission to approval.
+These complications impeded therapies from reaching the patients who needed them.
+Recognizing the need for standardization, Rebecca Kush, PhD., founded CDISC to increase the accessibility, interoperability, and reusability of data from clinical research.

 What are CDISC Data Standards?